vijay1996/EasyPg/readme.md

     }
 }
 ```
-> Later on, an instance of this intermediate class can be initialized to perform operations.
+> Later on, an instance of this intermediate class can be initialized to perform operations as shown below.

 ```typescript
 const columns = ['id', 'name', 'email', 'password', 'community']